 Faculty excellence takes many forms at Dickinson and deserves recognition in the form of a robust set of enhancements to the benchmarking system.
-Accordingly, the task force recommends that the College create a system of rotating term chairs and professorships, year-long fellowships, and annual awards that recognize outstanding faculty achievement in teaching, research, service, and the many forms of invisible labor that make Dickinson a world-class liberal arts college.
+Accordingly, the task force recommends that, as an integral part of the system of workload measurement described above, the College create a system of rotating term chairs and professorships, year-long fellowships, and annual awards that recognize outstanding faculty achievement in teaching, research, service, and the many forms of invisible labor that make Dickinson a world-class liberal arts college.